Pectoral Tear or Rupture

 By Ehren Allen, Certified Manual Therapist/Physical Therapist

 The pectoralis minor is a smaller muscle that helps to connect the shoulder blade (scapula) to the front of the rib cage.
 It helps to pull the shoulder blade forward.
-It is less commonly injured than the pectoralis major.
+It is less common injury than the pectoralis major.

-What are the symptoms of a torn pectoral muscle?
+What are the Symptoms of a Tear to the Pectoral Muscle?

 Using or lifting the arm on the side of the torn pectoral would likely be painful and weak.
 There may also be swelling in the chest region and shoulder with severe soreness.